Saturday, April 28, 2012

 Movie Review: The Iron Lady

-In a series of flashbacks, we experience the significant milestones of Margaret Thatcher's life.
+In a series of flashbacks, viewers are taken through the significant milestones of Margaret Thatcher's life.
 At age twenty-four, the young Margaret Roberts, daughter of a grocer, made an unsuccessful bid for election as an MP in Parliament.
 Although discouraged at this "disaster", she is persuaded by Denis, who loves her, to not give up on her ambitions.
 Denis proposes to Margaret, with the full knowledge of exactly the type of woman she is.
 "One's life must matter." she tells him, emphatically stating that she will not be the type of wife content to muddle about at home cleaning tea cups.

 As history tells us, Thatcher is elected as Prime Minister in 1979 and the film runs through many of the major crises she experienced as leader of the British Commonwealth; the 1983 strikers, IRA bombings, the Falklands War and the fall of the Berlin Wall.
 Her rule was characterized by uncompromising resolve and she was soon dubbed "The Iron Lady" by the Soviets who were more familiar with the vacillating leaders of the West.

 Streep has a strong supporting cast especially Jim Broadbent as Thatcher's husband, Denis.
-I was especially taken with Alexander Roach's performance as the young Margaret Roberts and I wish the film had delved into more of the young Margaret's life.
+Alexandra Roach's performance as the young Margaret Roberts was especially well done and the film would have been more encompasing if it had delved into more of young Margaret's life.

 To aid in the film's realistic portrayal of the Thatcher era, there is news footage of Thatcher and also specific events that occurred during her years as Prime Minister.
 This footage defines the cultural setting Thatcher existed within and the magnitude of the problems she faced head on.
-For those of us who lived through the 1980's, these clips brings back many memories.
+For those who lived through the 1980's, these clips will bring back many memories.

 The Iron Lady is a film about a one of the most important world leaders in the late 20th century.
 It is also yet again, a vehicle showcasing the fine acting talents of Meryl Streep.